gc-da11yn/gc-da11yn.github.io/src/pages/en/information-and-communications-technology-ict-accessibility-requirements.md

 			<td>
 				<p><strong>9.2.1.2 No keyboard trap</strong></p>
 				<p>Where ICT is a web page, it shall satisfy <a href="http://www.w3.org/TR/WCAG21/#no-keyboard-trap">WCAG 2.1 Success Criterion 2.1.2 No Keyboard Trap</a>.</p>
-				<p><strong>WCAG 2.1 Success Criterion 2.1.2 No Keyboard Trap</strong></p>
-				<p><a href="http://www.w3.org/WAI/WCAG21/Understanding/no-keyboard-trap.html">Understanding No Keyboard Trap</a></p>
-				<p><a href="http://www.w3.org/WAI/WCAG21/quickref/#no-keyboard-trap">How to Meet No Keyboard Trap</a> </p>
-				<p>(Level A)</p>
-				<p>If keyboard focus can be moved to a component of the page using a <a href="http://www.w3.org/TR/WCAG21/#dfn-keyboard-interface">keyboard interface</a>, then focus can be moved away from that component using only a keyboard interface, and, if it requires more than unmodified arrow or tab keys or other standard exit methods, the user is advised of the method for moving focus away.</p>
-				<p>Note: Since any content that does not meet this success criterion can interfere with a user's ability to use the whole page, all content on the Web page (whether it is used to meet other success criteria or not) must meet this success criterion.
-See <a href="http://www.w3.org/TR/WCAG21/#cc5">Conformance Requirement 5: Non-Interference</a>.</p>
 			</td>
 			<td>
 				<p><strong>C.9.2.1.2 No keyboard trap</strong></p>